Your vacationApply for vacation

 Vacation pay is paid out at a rate that for each unused vacation day corresponds to 4.6 percent of the regular pay.
 Some deductions may reduce the amount.In certain conditions, unused vacation days may be paid out in money, e.g. when an employee has been ill long-term.
 This compensation is paid out in January, in the year following the vacation year in question.

 Vacation during a long-term illness

-During a long-term absence owing to illness, the first 180 days of the sick days may be counted as basis for vacation pay during the year you fall ill and the subsequent calendar year.
+During a long-term absence owing to illness, the first 180 days of the sick days (in addition to days worked before/after the sickness period) may be counted as basis for vacation pay during the year you fall ill and the subsequent calendar year.

 Vacation in conjunction with other leave

 If you take vacation days in conjunction with other leave, such as parental leave, the vacation should be taken immediately before or after the leave.